holarissun/PanelGPT/README.md

 The cost for evaluating each prompt on the 1k GSM8k test dataset is less than 2 USD.

+Our panel discussion prompt achieves the **Best Performance**, and ablation studies show the importance of each element's benefit.
+<ins>Second Best</ins>, and _Third Best_ are denoted by underline and _italic_ formats, respectively.

 | Method\Dataset  | GSM8K (test 1k) | Prompt Content | Reference |
 |---------|---------|---------|-----------|